zextras/tech-doc/source/carbonio/admincli/backup.rst

 ================

-The Realtime Scanner is an engine tightly connected to the Mailstore & Provisioning (AppServer), which intercepts all the transactions that take place on each user mailbox and records them with the purpose of maintaining the whole history of an item for its entire lifetime.
+The Realtime Scanner is an engine tightly connected to the Mailstore & Provisioning, which intercepts all the transactions that take place on each user mailbox and records them with the purpose of maintaining the whole history of an item for its entire lifetime.